 The Tracker Plan is a simple plan that invests the majority of your money in global shares, with the rest going to bonds.
 It’s managed by State Street Global Advisors and investments are located mostly in the UK, followed by North America, Europe (excluding the UK), Asia Pacific (excluding Japan) and Japan.

 - Tailored Plan

-The Tailored Plan is our most popular plan and invests your money differently as you get older, moving your money to safer assets as you near retirement.
+The Tailored Plan is our default plan and invests your money differently as you get older, moving your money to safer assets as you near retirement.
 It’s managed by BlackRock and is predominantly invested in global shares, with some going to bonds, property and commodities.
 Geographically this plan invests primarily in North America, with the rest of your investments split across a mix of territories.

 - Future World Plan

 The Future World Plan is our eco-concious option, that aims to invest your money in a way that brings positive change.
 It’s managed by Legal & General and is invested solely in shares, predominantly in North America, followed by Europe (excluding the UK), Japan, UK and Asia Pacific (excluding Japan).